Assignment 2 - Retail store with Entity Framework II

 password is Admin.1

-- product/index - Trapping exceptions: the interface for assigning products to categories allows users
+- retail/admin - Trapping exceptions: the interface for assigning products to categories allows users

 to select existing product-categories.
 The ProductCategory table contains a

-trap the exceptions and give the user a polite message.
+trap the exceptions and give the user an appropriate message.

 - Throw the exception and note the line number where it occurred.
 Wrap the